EDGE Standards and Certification Framework

 2. Pay equity.

-3. Effectiveness of policies and practices to ensure equitable career flows in terms of equal pay for equivalent work, recruitment and promotion, leadership development training and mentoring, flexible working, and organizational culture.
+3. Effectiveness of policies and practices to ensure equitable career flows in terms of equal pay for equivalent work, recruitment and promotion, leadership development, training, and mentoring, flexible working, and organizational culture.

 4. Inclusiveness of the culture, as reflected in employees’ ratings in terms of career development opportunities.